EttoreRocchi/ResPredAI/docs/run-command.md

   - Used for model evaluation
 - `inner_folds` - Number of folds for inner cross-validation
   - Used for hyperparameter tuning with GridSearchCV
+- `calibrate_threshold` - Enable decision threshold calibration (optional, default: `false`)
+  - `true`: Calibrate threshold using Youden's J statistic (Sensitivity + Specificity - 1)
+  - `false`: Use default threshold of 0.5
+  - Threshold calibration uses `inner_folds` for cross-validation
+  - Hyperparameters are tuned first (optimizing ROC-AUC), then threshold is calibrated
+- `threshold_method` - Method for threshold calibration (optional, default: `auto`)
+  - `auto`: Automatically choose based on sample size (OOF if n < 1000, CV otherwise)
+  - `oof`: Out-of-fold predictions method - aggregates predictions from all CV folds into a single set, then finds one global threshold maximizing Youden's J across all concatenated samples
+  - `cv`: TunedThresholdClassifierCV method - calculates optimal threshold separately for each CV fold, then aggregates (averages) the fold-specific thresholds
+  - **Key difference**: `oof` finds one threshold on all concatenated OOF predictions (global optimization), while `cv` finds per-fold thresholds then averages them (fold-wise optimization then aggregation)
+  - Only used when `calibrate_threshold = true`

 ### [Reproducibility] Section